The Mating Game

 Despite poor initial reviews the play was hugely popular with audiences, became a regular on the British touring circuit for the next twenty years, and is still frequently revived abroad.

 The action of the play takes place in Draycott Harris’s luxury penthouse flat somewhere in Park Lane, Mayfair, London.
 The flat serves both as Draycott’s private apartment and his place of business.
 At the press of a series of buttons, the room is turned into an efficient modern office.

-Then the dressing table revolves and out comes a desk complete with computer, telephones etc. The wardrobe revolves and in its place is a filing cabinet.
-The bed swings up into the back wall and on the underside is a large blown-up photograph of Draycott Harris in his TV studio.
+The dressing table revolves and out comes a desk complete with computer, telephones etc. The wardrobe revolves and in its place is a filing cabinet.
+The bed swings up into the back wall (occasionally with someone in it!) and on the underside is a large blown-up photograph of Draycott Harris in his TV studio.

-There are two more pieces of equipment which can be used in either bedroom or office mode.
+Two more pieces of equipment can be used in either bedroom or office mode.
 One is a low cocktail cabinet concealed in the wall down R. which slides into the room at the press of a button.
 The other is the T.V. set which comes down from the ceiling to a position 6 ft. from the ground at the foot of the bed.
 Everything is ultra modern.

 For small house productions, the set need not be as elaborate as described.
 The various revolves can be trucks or drawers which slide in and out.
 The bed can be a truck on wheels which is pushed in and out.

 Audiences nearly raised the roof! – Daily Telegraph

 Audience laughed fit to bust. – Financial Times